19hours/sg-statutes/Acts/State Courts Act.md

 [6/76; 3/86; 15/93]

+Transfer of counterclaim from District Court to High Court

 24\.
-[Repealed by Act 26/2005 wef 01/01/2006]
+[Repealed by Act 26 of 2005]

 ### Jurisdiction in actions for recovery of immovable property

 25\.
 A District Court shall have jurisdiction to hear and try any action for the recovery of immovable property with or without a claim for rent or mesne profits and whether or not the title to the property is in dispute, where —

-(a) the annual value of the property appearing in the Valuation List authenticated under the Property Tax Act (Cap.
+(a) the annual value of the property appearing in the Valuation List prepared under section 10 of the Property Tax Act (Cap.
 254) does not exceed the District Court limit;

 (b) the annual rent payable by the tenant does not exceed the District Court limit or the monthly rent payable by the tenant does not exceed one-twelfth of the District Court limit; or